WolfDWyc/ChessMaker/docs/getting-started.md

 Accepting options are useful if you want to host a server that supports multiple variants of chess, but most of the time you know what variant you want to play, so it's not needed.

+2. In order to use custom pieces, you need to provide the URLs of the images as a tuple with a URL for each player.

-2. The **remote_access** argument puts the server on the internet, using pywebio's remote access feature (which internally uses localhost.run).
+3. The **remote_access** argument puts the server on the internet, so you can play with your friends!
+It uses pywebio's remote access feature (which internally uses [http://localhost.run](http://localhost.run)).

-### Creating a basic game
+### Creating a standard game factory

 Now, let's make our own game factory.
 This one won't support any custom rules - just the standard chess rules.